Get

 Final Thoughts

 Cats engage in many enigmatic behaviors, including stretching.
-Stretching toward you is most often a sign of openness to play, security in your presence, and a way to greet you when you arrive home after work.
+Cats stretching when they see you is most often a sign of openness to play, security in your presence, and a way to greet you when you arrive home after work.
 However, some cats may simply be stretching in your direction as they wake up from a nap and try to get their blood flowing again, or it could be your pet’s way of marking their territory.

 Featured Image Credit: svetkor, Shutterstock